Zmanda: History

 Zmanda was founded in May, 2005, in Sunnyvale, California.
-It disclosed a round of $2 million of funding in October, 2005, with an investor Chandor Kant who was also an executive at the time.
+It disclosed a round of $2 million of funding in October, 2005, with an investor Chander Kant who was also an executive at the time.

 Pete Childers became chief executive in May, 2007, and then resigned in July of that year, with Kant then becoming chief executive.

 Zmanda develops and maintains the open source backup tools Advanced Maryland Automatic Network Disk Archiver (Amanda), and the Zmanda Recovery Manager (ZRM) for MySQL, an open source relational database management system.

 ZRM included a graphical user interface for installation and management.

 ZRM is written in the Perl programming language, and released with a GNU General Public License.

 Source code is kept on GitHub.

 The company was named one of MySQL partners of the year in 2008.

 Within two weeks of the announced that Sun Microsystems would acquire MySQL AB (the company that developed MySQL), Sun announced a partnership to sell ZRM.

 A backup agent allowed integration with the NetBackup product from Symantec.

 Version 3.0 of ZRM was released in 2009, including support for the Ubuntu distribution of the Linux operating system.

 In early 2009, the company announced a remote backup service for cloud computing.

 Zmanda developed the open source ZCloud API, announced in 2009, to enable backup software vendors to integrate software with public and private storage clouds.

 Like many open source firms, Zmanda generated revenue by selling products built on the open source codebase as well as by providing services and support to those customers who buy these products.

 Zmanda offers an annual subscription fee model similar to those by Red Hat and MySQL.

 In 2010, Zmanda announced an option to support IBM Tivoli Storage Manager in ZRM.

 After Sun was acquired by Oracle Corporation in 2010, it continued to promote ZRM.

 Zmanda was acquired by Carbonite, Inc. in 2012, and then Betsol in May, 2018.

 Betsol, headed by Ashok Reddy, had also acquired the backup software called Rebit from Carbonite in 2017.